michsethowusu/ghana-llm-datagen/README.md

 When the run finishes, it will print submission instructions.
 You'll [open a GitHub issue](../../issues/new?template=result_submission.md) and attach your `.jsonl` results file.

+We have a dahsboard to track progress [here](https://huggingface.co/spaces/ghananlpcommunity/ghana-llm-datagen-tracker).

 ---

 ## ❓ FAQ